coreui/coreui/docs/content/components/offcanvas.md

 </div>
 {{< /example >}}

-Responsive offcanvas classes are available across for each breakpoint.
+Responsive offcanvas classes are available for each breakpoint.

 - `.offcanvas`
 - `.offcanvas-sm`